- Google Summer of Code 2010

 Part of my project was to make Harvest fast.
 It maintained a large database with very similar data, so it was up to Harvest’s interface to make that data particularly useful.
 I added filters to quickly narrow down results, though my implementation was unusual: searching happened in real time.
 As the user selects filters, results immediately start to appear.
 This improved perceived performance and encouraged exploration.
 The system was carefully tuned to keep the number of unnecessary database hits to a minimum.
 Whenever something is pulled from the database, there is some expectation it will be useful to the end user.

-I made many changes to Harvest’s Django back end, while the front end was augmented with jQuery’s Ajax utilities to streamline interaction.
-I had a lot to write about the project, so, I wrote a short retrospective.
+I made many changes to Harvest’s Django backend, while the frontend was augmented with jQuery’s Ajax utilities to streamline interaction.
+I had a lot to write about the project (and I was trying to get university credits), so, I wrote a short retrospective examining some of the decisions I made and lessons I learned.
 In May 2011, I updated the design to match Ubuntu’s official branding guidelines.